jeffreykegler/hoonlint/misc/whitespace.md

 of the battery.
-The arms should be separated by vertical gaps, where the inter-column is the base column, and the pre-column is undefined.
+The arms should be separated by vertical gaps, where the inter-column is the base column, and the pre-column is two stops after the base column.
 The base column of the battery is specified below, in the description of each battery hoon.
 Arms may be joined or split.